Enjoying Bar Prep: 6 Ways to Make Studying for the Bar Exam More Fun and Effective (Visual Guide)

 Limit “theory” and seek “application.”

-See how the issues and rules play out in real problems.
+See how the issues and rules play out in real scenarios.
 An example of how a rule is used is worth a thousand words explaining the rule.

 Issues are where everything starts.
 When you know the issues, you can “check” through them so you don’t miss any in your essays.

-If you only know the rules because you’re so fixated on them, then you’ll be lost trying to fit in rules randomly like when you try to force a joke into a conversation and people pretend to chuckle even though they didn’t get it.
+If you only know the rules, you’ll be lost trying to fit them in randomly, like when you try to force a joke that only makes sense to you and people pretend to chuckle even though they didn’t get it.

 If you love the rules so much, why don’t you marry them?!
 (Now that’s a forced joke.)